ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/doc_resources.rst

 ===============================

 This page lists resources relevant to contributing to PyAnsys documentation.
-While other pages in this writer's guide reference resources as needed, this page provides a central location from which you can easily view all referenced resources.
+While other pages reference resources as needed, this page provides a central location from which you can easily view all referenced resources.

 .. _style_format_resources: